TritonDataCenter/sdc-headnode/README.md

 ##### Files

 In addition to zone images and the base images on which they depend, the build also includes various individual files.
-These files are generally also the output of [Mountain Gorilla (MG)][mg] build targets and are obtained either from Manta (by default) or a directory pointed to by `SOURCE_BITS_DIR`.
+These files are generally also the output of Manta or Triton component builds and are obtained either from Manta (by default) or a directory pointed to by `SOURCE_BITS_DIR`.

 Files are specified in the `"files"` key of `build.spec`.
 For example, the Triton Agents are bundled together in a shell archive (shar) installer.
-This installer is produced as part of the `agentsshar` MG target.
+This installer is produced as part of the `agentsshar` build.
 The shar itself is specified for inclusion with this entry:

 ```